softwarelanguageslab/maf/README.md

 Additionally, semantics for R5RS Scheme are present.

 # Usage
-The Scala-AM framework can be used in several ways.
+The MAF framework can be used in several ways.

 ## Using the JavaScript visual front-end
 The framework includes a JavaScript front-end that can be used to visualise a MODF analysis in the browser.
-To run this visualisation, open the file `scalaam.html` with your browser.
+To run this visualisation, open the file `maf.html` with your browser.
 The visualisation provides information with regard to the work list (coloured in light blue) and currently analysed component (coloured in dark blue).
 Stepping through the visualisation can be done using the space bar.

 If you need to compile the code first, run the command `fastOptJS` within your sbt repl.

 ## Analysing a program using command line
-The Scala-AM framework is built in a modular style.
+The MAF framework is built in a modular style.
 To run a modular analysis, you need to compose the implementation of a specific machine and an abstract domain.

 To analyze a specific program, an instance of the MODF analysis class must be created.
 The constructor of